-Scrutinizer is a NetFlow analyzer that takes advantage of communications standards for Cisco IOS networking devices, as well as other compatible switches and routers, to retrieve and store network traffic information for users, systems, and applications.
+Scrutinizer is a NetFlow analyzer that takes advantage of communications standards for Cisco IOS networking devices, and other compatible switches and routers, to retrieve and store network traffic information for users, systems, and applications.
 It allows administrators to monitor, graph, and report on network usage patterns, and locate the heaviest traffic creators.

 Scrutinizer can be integrated with up.time.
-Doing so allows you to add node-type Elements that are exporting NetFlow data to Scrutinizer, as well as call a Scrutinizer instance from a commonly-monitored Element's status page (whether the Element is a NetFlow-exporting node, or a non-node Element).
+Doing so allows you to add network devices that are exporting NetFlow data to Scrutinizer, as well as call a Scrutinizer instance, from a commonly-monitored Element's status page (whether the Element is a NetFlow-exporting network device, or another type of up.time Element).

-You can also access all of Scrutinizer's features, such as the MyView status panel, from within Global Scan by clicking the NetFlow tab: Changing Reporting Thresholds
+You can also access all of Scrutinizer's features, such as the MyView status panel, from the Dashboards tab by clicking the NetFlow tab:

+Changing Reporting Thresholds

-The thresholds that determine when an Element's reported status changes between normal, Warning, and Critical (i.e., green, yellow, and red) can be modified for both Global Scan and the Resource Scan.
+The thresholds that determine when an Element's reported status changes between normal, Warning, and Critical (i.e., green, yellow, and red) can be modified for both the Global Scan and the Resource Scan dashboards.

-Global Scan and the Resource Scan thresholds are configured by separate sets of attributes that can be changed in the up.time Configuration panel.
+Global Scan and Resource Scan thresholds are configured by separate sets of attributes that can be changed in the up.time Configuration panel.
 By changing these attributes, you can set how large the color ranges are on resource gauges, and at what point table cells change color.
 See Status Thresholds for more information.